Management: Italy, V

 His interpretations combines a wide range of caracthers in the baroque, classical and contemporary operatic repertoire as well as in the symphonic and vocal chamber music.

-Among his recent and future engagements: L’Italiana in Algeri (Taddeo) and Der Vampyr (Lord Ruthven) at the Hungarian State Opera in Budapest; L’Elisir d’amore (Belcore) in Fermo; Il Barbiere di Siviglia (Figaro) and La Bohéme (Marcello) at La Fenice in Venice; Il Barbiere di Siviglia (Figaro) at Teatro del Maggio in Florence; Don Pasquale (title role) at the Opéra de Montpellier; Der Diktator and Der Kaiser von Atlantis in Tenerife.
+Among his recent and future engagements: L’Italiana in Algeri (Taddeo) and Der Vampyr (Lord Ruthven) at the Hungarian State Opera in Budapest; L’Elisir d’amore (Belcore) in Fermo; Il Barbiere di Siviglia (Figaro) and La Bohéme (Marcello) at La Fenice in Venice; Il Barbiere di Siviglia (Figaro) at Teatro del Maggio in Florence; Don Pasquale (title role) and his debut in Verdi’s Falstaff (title role) at the Opéra de Montpellier; Der Diktator and Der Kaiser von Atlantis in Tenerife.